Southland-Steel/ssf-powerfab/timeline3/docs/gantt-help.md

 - Progress indicator showing completion percentage
 - Warning icon for late tasks

+Additional metrics like IFF and IFA percentages are displayed in the labels section.

 ## Getting Started

 1. Use the filters to find relevant projects or tasks